MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

 However, there are application scenarios that require hosting these sites in the app's UI that is authored as an HTML page.
 `<webview>` HTML element was provided for these hosting scenarios in previous solutions like Electron and JavaScript UWP apps.

 For WebView2, we are providing a native API for these hosting scenarios.
 Developers can use it to provide additional allowed frame ancestors as if the site sent these as part of the Content-Security-Policy frame-ancestors directive.
-The result is that an ancestor is allowed if it is allowed by the site's origional policies or by this addtional allowed frame ancestors.
+The result is that an ancestor is allowed if it is allowed by the site's original policies or by this additional allowed frame ancestors.

 # Conceptual pages (How To)